Strata Global

 Geogrid vs. Geotextile

 On the other hand, geotextiles are permeable fabrics made of woven, non-woven, or knitted synthetic materials.
 Unlike geogrids, their structure emphasises the flow of water while at the same time separating individual layers of soil.
-This barrier against the mixing of soils eliminates the possibility of losing structural integrity for a project.
+This barrier prevents soil mixing, maintaining the structural integrity of the project.
 Geotextiles are used in drainage systems for roads and landfills as separating layers between waste and soil and as an erosion control measure in riverbanks.

 What are the advantages of using geogrids?

-• Reduced erosion: The square mesh or grid like structure of geogrids hinders rainwater flow along slopes.
-This prevents any chance of rutting, making them a major contributor to erosion.
+• Reduced erosion: The square mesh or grid like structure of geogrids provides a stable matrix for topsoil.
+By reinforcing the soil mass, geogrids improve internal stability, which helps prevent shallow failures and sloughing, thereby contributing to overall erosion resistance.
 A geogrid’s open mesh contributes to healthy root growth within the slope, consequently improving its resistance to erosion.

-Geogrids reduce the amount of aggregate material required to stabilise weak soils.
-The interconnected cells within the geogrid distribute applied loads over a wider area, decreasing localised stresses.
+Geogrids reduce the amount of aggregate material required to stabilize weak soils.
+The open mesh structure of the geogrid interlocks with aggregate, distribute applied loads over a wider area, decreasing localized stresses.

 3. Soil retention on steep slopes: